dennismoha/docker-images-containers-notes/docker-push-to-production/readme.md

     ### disadvantages of this

-    - Not ideal for large applications with large containers
+    - Not ideal for large applications with large containers not unless you are a website.
+Otherwise use  **Managed Remote Machines** eg `AWS ECS`

+# A managed / Automated Approach

+- unlike creating **EC2** instances as above and loading them with docker , we can use a **Managed Remote Machines** e.g. `AWS ECS`.(Elastic Container Services)
+ - This helps in :

+    -   creation of the container
+    -  container management
+    -  container updates
+    - container monitoring
+    - container scaling